-Massage therapy and cannabis are a perfect match.
-Like a massage, medical cannabis has been proven to relax muscles, calm stress and alleviate pain.
-Marijuana-infused topicals are ideal for spa and massage therapy settings — cannabis enhances the natural relaxing and healing properties of massage, and helps therapists to work deeply and effectively.
+Massage therapy and cannabis can be a good match for those seeking to relax muscles, calm stress and alleviate pain.
+That’s why Marijuana-infused topicals are appearing in more spa and massage therapy settings, enhancing the natural relaxing and healing properties of massage and helping therapists to work deeply and effectively.

 Massage therapy is the practice of physically manipulating soft tissue to increase a patient’s health and reduce tension-related pain.
 There are two major categories of massage:

-For millennia, massage therapy has been practiced and enjoyed around the world, from ancient Rome to the European Renaissance.
+For millennia, massage therapy has been practiced and enjoyed around the world.
 Benefits include pain and anxiety management, stress relief, muscle relaxation and general wellness.

 You can use medical marijuana in many different ways, from vaping to edibles.
 However, for massage therapy, the best method is through topicals.
 Marijuana topicals are products that are infused with cannabis extract, much like essential oils.
 As a category, topicals contain a wide range of products, but the most common include:

 In a massage setting, you are most likely to encounter specialized cannabis-infused massage lotions and oils.